pnp/sp-starter-kit/provisioning/readme.md

-# SP Starter Kit Provisioning Guidance
+# SP Starter Kit Provisioning Guidance - SharePoint Online

-The following documentation provides guidance related to the the provisioning process of **SP Starter Kit**.
+The following documentation provides guidance related to the provisioning process of **SP Starter Kit**.

 **For SharePoint Online only**